VanAntworth/surfs_up/README.md

 <img width="295" alt="Screen Shot 2022-04-30 at 1 57 48 PM" src="https://user-images.githubusercontent.com/99001393/166119048-b876e81f-e351-4d3c-93d8-ffa4a1372f10.png">

+Key differences in weather between June and December

 ## Summary:

 Based on the climate analysis performed for W.Avy the weather should be favorable for the ice cream and surf shop to be sustainable year around as we have been asked to perform analysis on two months that are half a year apart.